virtool/virtool-website/content/docs/developer/job_api/analyses.md

 Uploaded files will be available for download via the API or browser client.

+The upload request is expected to use the encoding type `multipart/form-data`.
+The upload file should be accessible under the `file` key.

+Additional input including the file's `name` and `format` should be included in the query string.

 {{< endpoint "POST" "/api/analyses/:id/files" >}}

 ## Parameters